richafnu/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 - Level 2 – Division

 ## Next step
-Use Viva Glint attribute and hierarchy information to populate your Viva Glint Employee Attribute Template, which serves as a planning tool for your employee data file attributes, layout, and format.
+Use Viva Glint attribute and hierarchy information to populate your Glint Employee Attribute Template.
+This template serves as a planning tool for your employee data file attributes, layout, and format.

 > [!div class="nextstepaction"]
 > [Viva Glint Employee Attribute Template](create-employee-attribute-template.md)